 Next, I hosted a dinner party on the beach for our family and my son’s fiance.

-Finding the Vision
+Finding the Vision and Theme

 The first thing I do when planning a party is to define the vision of my party.
 I love this creative stage and it usually involves a lot of thought, creative thinking and looking on Pinterest.
 When we offered to host an engagement party for our oldest son Andrew and his fiance Charlotte, I knew I wanted to create some sort of outdoor party with a summer theme and fun lighting.
 I wanted to use a lot of white and summer florals and oddly enough, the theme “California Hamptons” was a theme that my son Michael came up with.

-Two summers ago our family (and all of our son’s girlfriends) vacationed at a gorgeous home in the Hamptons thanks to my oldest brother and his family.
+Two summers ago our family (and our son’s girlfriends) vacationed at a gorgeous home in the Hamptons thanks to my oldest brother and his family.
 It was the vacation of a lifetime and we loved everything about Bridgeport.
 So the California Hamptons theme was a combination of our life here in California and our fabulous Hamptons vacation.

 Once the guests of honor approved my vision, the planning began.
 I had built an outdoor dining room for the party I did in collaboration with HomeGoods, and I wanted to do something similar.
-But I knew I needed to create a much larger room since the guest list had about 80 people on it.
+But I knew I needed to create a much larger room since the guest list had about 65 people on it.

-I came up with a color theme which was white, gray and medium blue.
+I decided on a color palette that was white, gray and medium blue.

 I am a big flea market shopper and wanted to use as many of my own things as possible.
-So I went through all of my linens, dishes, silver, glassware, vases and cloth napkins and discovered I had enough of everything, but the tablecloths, that fit in the color palette.
+So I went through all of my linens, dishes, silver, glassware, vases and cloth napkins and discovered I had enough of everything, with one exception, that fit in the color palette.
 If you are wondering how I managed to have enough vintage china for a party this size, you might want to read my blog post about my “dish collecting”.
 Of course, the only way I could use all of my own items was if I mixed different patterns on the tables.
 I love creating tables like this so that was a no-brainer.

 Since I had never planned an engagement party before I went to Pinterest to look for ideas.
 This is where I started to panic.
 I found so many incredible ideas and photos with themes and creativity that I had no idea what to do.
 I wanted a lot of the creative ideas to be a surprise, so I reached out to my niece and my youngest son’s girlfriend and they helped me narrow down some of the ideas.

-I also added my own ideas of custom chalkboards and pillows, special cocktails, chalkboard place cards, flower frogs and mason jar vases.
+I also added my own ideas of custom chalkboards and pillows, special cocktails, chalkboard place cards, flower frogs, and mason jar vases.
 At that point, the planning was almost finalized.

 Creating a Schedule

 I knew I was going to be out of town a few weeks before the party so I created a huge to-do list for the party.
 I get asked all the time how I can seem so relaxed when I am planning a big event and I think what helps me the most is to write everything down.
 If I don’t have a good list then I am totally stressed.
-But once everything is written down and I don’t have to worry about forgetting anything, then I am totally relaxed.
+But once everything is written down and I don’t have to worry about forgetting anything, I am totally relaxed.

 Sending out the Invitations